Hero image showing a laptop with the Google homepage open, and a sketch of a person appearing to be deep in thought

 3. How do I get them here?

 So, we don’t know exactly what factors Google analyses in order to rank your page in their search results.
-Our advice - treat Google as a user (read our article that explains how to do this).
+Our advice – treat Google as a user.
+Read our article about treating Google as a user.
 If your site has an intuitive layout, with easy-to-follow navigation and descriptive links, Google will be able to find your content.
 Which means your user will find you.

 Good content also contributes to SEO.
 If your written content is succinct, relevant, and well-structured it should also be rewarded by Google.
 Gone are the days when an internet user typed a website address into their internet browser.
 For the most part, people navigate using Google.
 Researching what the user wants, and what language they use, pays off twice.